Maybe more than some might want to know about HSS, but it is quite important.

-The idea of HSS is that continuous light simply eliminates any sync requirement, allowing any shutter speed.
+The idea of HSS (High Speed Sync) is that its continuous light simply eliminates any sync requirement, allowing any fast shutter speed (but prohibiting slow shutter speeds, slower than perhaps "about 1/250 second", because its power won't let it run continuously that long).
 In that way, HSS is High Speed "Sync", meaning no sync issues.
 But that does NOT mean HSS is high speed "flash".
-It's fully the opposite, being continuous light, HSS flash has absolutely no speed stopping capability at all.
-The faster shutter speed may still help stop motion, but in contrast, speedlight mode can be extremely faster than any shutter speed, with significantly more power than HSS too, but then the shutter cannot exceed Maximum Sync Speed (typically around 1/200 second today).
-Exposure in bright sunlight with speedlight flash fill can work at ISO 100 f/11 1/200 second, but the f/11 is very demanding on flash power.
-But HSS at ISO 100 is also very demanding of HSS flash power, at any shutter speed and aperture combination.
+It's fully the opposite, becoming continuous light.
+HSS flash has absolutely NO speed stopping capability, period.
+The fast shutter speed cannot improve the motion in HSS, because regardless, the continuous light will be seen for the ""about 1/250 second"" of shutter slit travel.
+In contrast, the non-HSS speedlight can be much faster than any shutter speed, with significantly more power than HSS too, however then the shutter speed itself cannot exceed Maximum Sync Speed (typically around about 1/250 second today).
+Which is of no concern in any less bright light where flash is needed, because the flash provides the light.
+Exposure in bright sunlight with speedlight flash fill must work at near ISO 100 f/11 1/250 second, and the f/11 is demanding of flash power.
+But HSS continuous action is also very demanding of flash power.
+And faster shutter speeds with HSS also demands more flash power.

-In any continuous light, fast shutter speed reduces the exposure greatly, so aperture must be opened to compensate that loss.
-If exactly compensated, that's called Equivalent Exposures.
-HSS is exactly the same as continuous ambient in that regard, so equivalent exposures work for HSS too, just like any continuous light.
-The HSS light being continuous (while the shutter is open) is what allows any fast shutter speed to be used with HSS flash (however, then the aperture must be opened wider to compensate the continuous exposure).
+HSS is exactly the same continuous exposure as ambient or incandescent, so Equivalent Exposures work for HSS too, just like any continuous light.
+The HSS light being continuous (light is there anytime the shutter is open) is what allows any fast shutter speed to be used with HSS flash (however, continuous limits the power available, and then the aperture must be opened wider to compensate the continuous exposure).
+Continuous light is what allows a wide aperture with HSS flash.

-HSS must reduce power level to run continuously for the longer time while the shutter is open.
-The HSS Guide Number is less than half of speedlight mode GN, meaning the distance range is less than half, but the HSS power is closer to 1/5 or 20%... about 2.3 stops down from speedlight mode.
-We could gang five flashes together (acting as one) and get the stops back.
-Reality is that speedlight mode runs circles around HSS indoors (in speed, power, range), but HSS flash can exceed Maximum Sync Speed, to achieve an Equivalent Exposure of a fast shutter speed with wide aperture in bright sun as fill flash (fill flash level uses typically -2 EV less power).
+HSS must reduce power level to be able to run continuously for the longer time while the shutter is open.
+The HSS Guide Number is less than half of speedlight mode GN, meaning the distance range is less than half, but the HSS power is closer to 20% of speedlight power ...
+HSS is about 2.3 stops down from speedlight mode.
+We could gang five HSS flashes together (acting as one) and get the stops back.
+Reality is that speedlight mode runs circles around HSS indoors (in speed, power, and range), but speedlight flash cannot exceed Maximum Sync Speed.
+Fill flash level uses typically near -2 EV flash compensation which is helpful.

 Not all HSS flashes offer Guide Number charts for HSS in their user manual.
 Not all HSS flashes implement full hardware sophistication of HSS power level changes (TTL for example).
 The first HSS flash was the Nikon SB-25 in 1992, which did only manual power then.